-- The FDA currently has a male-to-male sex deferral policy which could prevent a man who has been sexually active with a man in the past 12 months from donating his tissues or corneas.
+- The FDA currently has a male-to-male sex deferral policy that could prevent a man who has been sexually active with a man in the past 12 months from donating his tissues or corneas.
 Gift of Life Michigan is required to follow FDA policy when facilitating tissue donation.

-- However, organ donation is not regulated by the FDA, it is regulated by the U.S. Department of Health and Human Services (HHS); therefore men who have had sex with men are not banned from organ donation.
+- However, organ donation is not regulated by the FDA, it is regulated by the U.S. Department of Health and Human Services (HHS); therefore men who have had sex with men are not deferred from organ donation.